Ngāti Toa: Te Rauparaha

-Parekowhatu of Ngāti Raukawa, the wife of Werawera of Ngāti Toa, gave birth to Te Rauparaha in about the 1760s.
-According to tribal tradition the birth took place at Pātangata near Kāwhia.
+Parekōwhatu of Ngāti Raukawa, the wife of Werawera of Ngāti Toa, gave birth to Te Rauparaha in about the 1760s.
+According to tribal tradition the birth took place near Kāwhia.
 Te Rauparaha became the foremost chief of Ngāti Toa, credited with leading Ngāti Toa forces against the Waikato and Ngāti Maniapoto iwi and then, after his defeat, with piloting the migration to, and the conquest and settlement of, the Cook Strait region in the 1820s.
 Later he crossed Cook Strait to attack the Rangitane people in the Wairau valley.
 His attempt to conquer the southern South Island iwi was thwarted by an outbreak of measles which killed many of his warriors.

-Te Rauparaha signed the Treaty of Waitangi twice in May and June 1840: first at Kapiti Island and then again at Wairau.
-Te Rauparaha resisted European settlement in those areas which he claimed he had not sold.
+Te Rauparaha signed the Treaty of Waitangi twice in 1840: first at Kapiti Island and then again at Wairau.
+Te Rauparaha resisted European settlement in areas that he claimed he had not sold.
 Later disputes occurred over Porirua and the Hutt Valley.
 But the major clash came in 1843 when Te Rauparaha and his nephew Te Rangihaeata tried to prevent the survey of lands in the Wairau plains.
-These lands had been claimed by the New Zealand Company "on two grounds – alleged purchase by Captain Blenkinsop, master of a Sydney whaler in 1831-2; and the negotiations between their principal agent (Colonel Wakefield) and Rauparaha, the head of this tribe, in 1839".
-Te Rauparaha burnt down a whare which contained survey equipment.
+These lands had been claimed by the New Zealand Company "on two grounds – alleged purchase by Captain Blenkinsop, master of a Sydney whaler in 1831–32; and the negotiations between their principal agent (Colonel Wakefield) and Rauparaha, the head of this tribe, in 1839".
+Te Rauparaha burnt down a whare that housed survey equipment.
 The Nelson magistrate ordered his arrest and deputised a number of citizens as police.
 Te Rauparaha resisted arrest and fighting broke out, resulting in the death of Te Rongo, the wife of Te Rangihaeata.
-Te Rangihaeata, who was known as a savage warrior, then killed the survey-party, who had surrendered, to avenge his wife's death in an act of utu.
+Te Rangihaeata then killed the survey-party, who had surrendered, to avenge his wife's death in an act of utu.
 This became known as the Wairau Affray or until modern times, the Wairau massacre, as most of the Europeans were killed after the fighting had stopped.